jython/devguide/pullrequest.rst

 commit, a new paragraph(s) can be added to explain in proper depth what has happened (detail should be good enough that a core developer reading the commit message understands the justification for the change).
+Brevity (<70 characters) in the first line and a blank one following it are important to certain tools, including the GitHub format for change sets.

 Check :ref:`the git bootcamp <accepting-and-merging-a-pr>` for further instructions on how the commit should look like when merging a pull request.